mlepage/flatland/README.md

 The editor currently loads an image and a model from hardcoded file names.
 Currently, the model doesn't match the image.
 This isn't a problem, as eventually you'll be creating your own model to match your own image.

 In the editor, you can scroll the view or access the menu as normal.
 You can select and move either a point or a line.
-Holding down the control key will allow you to select more than one point or line.
+Holding down the CTRL key will allow you to select more than one point or line.

 Support has been added for rotated entities.
 The entity can be rotated at any angle, and will render and bounce correctly.
 However, it won't change its angle due to physical interaction (i.e. no angular forces or impulses in the simulation).